rostro36/Notes/Big Data/Week 05/05_questions.md

-# Big Data Week 05
+# Big Data Week 05 questions
 ## General
 <details><summary>What are the disadvantages of RDBMS? </summary>